digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 > This does not cover buttons in the standard Series 2-3 dash, as they are tightly integrated with the newer designed climate control system.
 {: .block-note}

-The buttons within the centre dash area of some models of AU Falcon use connectors that are simply known as 090 Connectors, originally manufactured by [Yazaki](../../Credits.md#sources).
-These are similar connectors to those used throughout other interior plugs within the AU Falcon Cabin in particular.
+Early and High models of AU Falcon have centre console buttons to control functions of the vehicle (depending on options fitted)

 ## Known models